GeXiaoguo/gexiaoguo.github.io/_posts/2017-12-14-Why Are Monoliths Bad.md

 ---
 layout: post
-title: Why Are Monoliths Bad
+title: Monolithic applications are not so bad actually
 ---

-# It is not that bad actually
 Monolithic applications have a lot of advantages over microservices ones.
 For example:

 - Strong reference check accross the whole system.